jimhunty/babyNamesTest/README.md

 4. Display the data using JQuery Datatables

 ## Cache
-* Cache will be stored by Year and Number of names.
-It is assumed we will be using the same parameters for the number as stated on the website.
-However, we can search for any number.
+* Cache will be stored by Year and be named that way.
 * Data will be stored as JSON to give good storage and better performance on the table.
 * If the connection to the website is down, we need to not overwrite what is in place.
 * Need to store a last updated date incase there are issues with data validity that can then be checked later.

+#Assumptions
+* The website that we are collecting the data from will not change
+* That we will only be looking for male data, but will develop with future in mind for getting a mixture of results
+* That baby name will be the unique identifier